-The Committee of Management approved a proposal for the Association to replace its data management system and entered into a contract with Capita for the provision of its Open Housing and Financial software the implementation of which was carried out during 2011-2012, with enhancements implemented during 2013-2014.
-The Association will continue to invest in its ICT network during 2014-2015.
+The Committee of Management approved a proposal for the Association to replace its data management system and entered into a contract with Capita for the provision of its Open Housing and Financial software the implementation of which was carried out during 2011-2012, with enhancements implemented during 2013-2014 and 2014-2015.
+The Association continues to invest in its ICT network during 2015-2016.